lsyaseen/KTAB/README.md

 All KTAB models represent stochastic decision-making among comparatively small numbers of stakeholder groups (roughly 5 to 50), within the paradigm of "Probabilistic Condorcet Elections".
 PCEs are used to estimate the likelihood of different outcomes from a collective decision making process, depending on what kinds of options each agent has or can generate, how they value those options, and what kinds of coalitions they can form to support or oppose each option.
 Details can be found in the online documentation as well as the main KTAB  [page](https://www.kapsarc.org/openkapsarc/kapsarc-toolkit-for-behavioral-analysis-ktab/).

+## Examples ##

 Examples are provided to illustrate the range of modeling which can be done in the framework and to provide templates for further work.
 Examples in the kmodel directory include the following:

 - Using an input/output economic model to bargain over tax/subsidy rates,
 - Simple discrete matching

-- A simple but highly parameterizable version of the spatial model of politics.
-The command line version is *smpc*; a GUI version will be called *smpg*.
+- A simple but highly parameterizable version of the [spatial model of politics](examples/smp/README.md).
+The command line version is `smpc`; a GUI version will be called `smpg`.
 Dummy data is provided to illustrate the format for CSV input files.

 - A simple model of bargaining over the order in which projects should be addressed, taking into account budget limits.
 Dummy data is provided.